siscia/effe-tool/README.md

 var Info string = `
 {
-	"name": "hello_effe",  // these info will be used to create the name of the executable "version": "0.1",
-	"doc" : "Getting start with effe"
+	"name": "hello_effe",  // these info will be used to "version": "0.1",      // create the name of the executable "doc" : "Getting start with effe"
 }
 `